Best Putter for Beginners 2025 (Our Top Picks After Testing)

 There are numerous different alignment lines/dots/aids designed with one thing in mind: hit the golf ball in the right direction.

-Some golfers want minimal alignment aids, whereas others need big long lines or prefer a unique system like a 2-ball putter or a SeeMore offers.
+Some golfers want minimal alignment aids, whereas others need big, long lines or prefer a unique system like a 2-ball putter or a SeeMore offer.

 My judgment on looks is based on first impressions: how it looks when you pick it up, how it looks when you set it down behind the ball, how well it helps you focus on the target line, and the craftsmanship involved in making the putter.